JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/JATOS_Configuration.md

 (Only in version >= 3.8.5)

 JATOS users can be authenticated by [OIDC sign-in](https://openid.net/developers/how-connect-works/).
+This can be used e.g. together with [Keycloak](https://www.keycloak.org/).

 ### OIDC discovery URL